 Samsung Mobile Ltd has seldom made an error in the past few years.
 Growing from strength to strength and taking advantage of just about every industry trend that existed, from the dual sim boom to the rise of Androids, Samsung has been riding the waves of progression like a professional surfer, head forward and coasting.
 But it seems now Samsung may just be overdoing a bit of its charmed market penetration strategies.
 Countless models that are often marginally different to each other and extremely descriptive naming culture has already got some ire from bloggers.
 With the launch of Samsung Galaxy S3 Mini, it seems this time Samsung may have gone too far in milking its higher brand affinity.
 There may be reasons to believe Galaxy S3 Mini may actually hurt the Samsung S3 brand than help.

-The price you pay for Galaxy S3 Brand: Exclusivity
+Price you pay for Galaxy S3 Brand: Exclusivity

 Samsung Galaxy S3 is the most premium smartphone in the market at the moment.
 There are very few Android phones available in the market that is available at a more expensive price.
 The phone itself has state of the art features and specifications barely rivaled by most competitors.
 A typical user pays the high price for Samsung Galaxy S3, only because it is a premium smartphone and provides the best Android experience, perhaps even the best experience among all phones.
 The reason why so many people are attracted to the S3 is also the reason so many people wait in long lines to buy the latest iPhone; Exclusivity.
 When a typical consumer pays Rs 39000 for an S3 or Rs 59000 for an iPhone 5, that user is purchasing the phone out of the belief that there is no other phone like this in the market.
 The creation of Samsung Galaxy S3 Mini undermines this notion of exclusivity.
 In fact, the company has just indirectly declared that the S3 is just another run of the mill Galaxy device.